Understanding Child Support in Minnesota

 How Is Child Support Calculated in Minnesota?

-Minnesota nets both parents income together to calculate child support under Minnesota Law 518A.
+Minnesota calculates both parents’ income, factoring payments made toward medical insurance and dental insurance, and number of overnights under Minnesota Statute 518A.
 Child support calculations generally consider the following when computing child support obligations of each parent:

-Each parent’s gross monthly income
+Each parent’s gross monthly income - combined,

-Number of joint children between the parents
+Number of joint children between the parents,

-Number of children that are non-joint children (meaning children from other partners)
+Number of children that are non-joint children (meaning children from other partners),

-Parental Income Child Support (PICS) determination - a percentage assigned to both parents to determine each proportional share of out of pocket expenses such as unreimbursed medical expenses, extracurricular activities, and more
+Parental Income Child Support (PICS) determination - a percentage assigned to both parents to determine each proportional share of out-of-pocket expenses such as unreimbursed medical expenses, extracurricular activities, and more,

-Parenting time schedule
+Parenting time schedule, and

-Minnesota Child Support Requires Determination of the Parent’s Gross Income.
+Minnesota Child Support Requires Determination of the Parent’s Gross Income

-Wage (salary and hourly) income
+Wage (salary and hourly) income,

-Other benefits paid by an employer
+Other benefits paid by an employer, or

 Parenting Time and Child Support

-Upon Substantial Change in Circumstances, Modification of Child Support May Be Appropriate
+Modification of Child Support

 A parent can request modification of child support if there has been a “substantial change in circumstances,” such as generally: